-Adopting certified assessment frameworks can be a vital, resource-efficient way of delivering better quality and higher standards.
-These frameworks are short cuts for assessing aspects of climate action and particularly the effectiveness of policy on the location and design of new homes.
-They are also increasingly used by other stakeholders, particularly investors for ESG (environmental social governance) purposes.
+100 Overheating in New Homes.
+Good Homes Alliance, Jul.
+2019. https://goodhomes.org.uk/overheating-in-new-homes standards in new developments (see case study SD3 on Reading Borough Council).
+These frameworks assess aspects of climate performance such as the effectiveness of policy on the location and design of new homes.
+They are also increasingly used by other stakeholders, particularly investors for environmental social governance (ESG) purposes.